 Gaming Hours are Eating into Sleeping Hours

 We all lead busy lives, so sleep is scarce as it is.
-If a gamer can observe himself/herself or anyone around them sacrificing on sleep to play more, it can be considered as one of the first signs of addiction.
+If a gamer can observe himself/herself or anyone around them sacrificing sleep to play more, it can be considered as one of the first signs of video gaming addiction.
 It will cause health complications down the line and a sense of tiredness will pervade throughout the day.

 Most of us have to stare at computer screens during work hours anyway, then there are smartphones to cover the rest of our waking hours.
 If we manage to add long sessions of intensive gaming to the mix as well, migraines are almost unavoidable.
 Frequent migraines, especially on days when you game heavily, is an assured sign that you are playing more than you should.